 Small as they are, Chihuahuas are big in personality and courage - they do not hesitate to challenge bigger dogs and they are also very protective of their families.
 They are ideal watch dogs for those living in a small apartment!

-However, one common health problem with the Chihuahua is overweight and obesity.
+One common health issue with the Chihuahua is obesit.
 One reason is overfeeding by their owners.
 Since chihuahuas are small, it is important to remember that they don't require so much food to fulfill their energy need!

 Chihuahuas that are obese will have great difficulty maintaining healthy joints, and can easily develop early-onset joint problems.

-Also, because the Chihuahua has a small mouth, teeth overcrowding results, which makes it easy for them to develop teeth and gum problems, such as plaque and tartar buildup.
+Because Chihuahua has a small mouth, teeth overcrowding results.
+This makes it easy for Chihuahuas to develop teeth and gum problems, such as plaque and tartar buildup.

 If you own a chihuahua, it is extremely important to brush his/her teeth daily to remove the plaque and tartar.
 If you don't do that, gum disease (e.g. gingivitis) can develop, which can lead to premature tooth loss.